LightSmithEnterprise/Google-Dork-Scraper/README.md

 Overview
 Google Dork Web Scraper is a Python-based tool that allows users to perform customized Google searches using a list of pre-defined Google dorks.
 The tool allows users to search for specific information and vulnerabilities using search queries enhanced with various dork parameters.
 Results are displayed in a user-friendly interface with clickable links and options to copy URLs.

-Features:
+Features: /n
--Graphical interface.
+-Graphical interface./n
--Perform advanced Google searches using Google Dorks.
--Display search results with clickable links.
--Option to copy the link to the clipboard.
--Customizable search with checkboxes for various dork options.
--Scrollable interface for results display.
+-Perform advanced Google searches using Google Dorks./n -Display search results with clickable links./n -Option to copy the link to the clipboard./n -Customizable search with checkboxes for various dork options./n -Scrollable interface for results display./n

 Requirements:
 -Python 3